-Repeal and Replace John McCain’s Government-Sponsored Health Care
+Repeal And Replace John McCain’s Government-Sponsored Health Care

 Let John McCain and other Senators and representatives seek private insurance with no guaranties they won’t be denied for pre-existing conditions, or face astronomical premiums and high deductibles.

 Is this what McCain wants on his tombstone?
 “R.I.P.
-I took healthcare away from 20 mllion Americans”.
+I took healthcare away from 20 million Americans.”

 McCain still has a chance to redeem his legacy by voting against all of the A.C.A. repeal bills that McConnell may try to put forward.